 With regard to boat safety education courses, a person:

-- Must be 14 years of age to take a proctored exam in a classroom setting and get the state-issued Colorado Boating Safety Certificate.
+- Must be 14 years of age to take a proctored exam in a classroom setting and get the state-issued Boating Safety Certificate.

 - Must be 16 years of age to take the online boat safety exam and get a boater education card.